 Clearly, I shaped up.
 A year or so after that conversation, I was in my third class with her.
 That was when she took a few moments at the beginning of lecture to tell everyone “When you go home, remember to GO HOME.”

 I especially remember her describing a particular “ritual” she had when she got home.
 She used to make a lavender-scented sugar handscrub for herself.
 It was her finish line, so to speak- when she got home, hung up her uniform and used that scrub, that was it.
-She was scrubbing her hands of the day, and leaving it behind.

 One of my favorite memories between us was during this same course.
 I had had a miserable day in the kitchen, and berated myself (as us young people do/did) publicly on Facebook.
 I had forgotten that Chef Chelius had friended me on there- and would read it.